Program highlights for St Andrews, Scotland

 Eligibility:

-• Live in a charming seaside town with medieval architecture and easy travel access to all of Scotland, Wales, and England.
+- Live in a charming seaside town with medieval architecture and enjoy easy travel connections to all of Scotland, Wales, and England.

-• Experience an array of student traditions, unique to the University of St Andrews, including Raisin Weekend, pier walks, the May Dip, formal balls, and post-exam soakings.
+- Experience an array of student traditions unique to the University of St Andrews, including Raisin Weekend, pier walks, the May Dip, and formal balls.

-Outside the classroom, rich campus student life, university traditions, and other opportunities contribute to your experience of Scottish culture.
-Included field trips to locations throughout the country give you a chance to explore surrounding areas and deepen your knowledge and understanding of Scottish culture and history.
+With a rich campus student life, fun university traditions, and included field trips to locations throughout the country, the St Andrews program allows you to deepen your knowledge of Scottish culture and history and easily explore the surrounding areas.